Neamar/DUCK/rosa_on_himself.md

 curve like a motion line, ALL this will I ink meticulously with technical equipment!
 Obviously, this is not the technique of a normal cartoonist -- it's the technique of an insane person.
-<P> I simply ink in empty balloons.
-The size I make the balloons is
-guess-work -- my instructions are to generously estimate the balloon size for English (this will accomodate most languages) then ADD one full line for Finnish (this is called the Finnishing Touch).
+I simply ink in empty balloons.
+The size I make the balloons is guess-work -- my instructions are to generously estimate the balloon size for English (this will accomodate most languages) then ADD one full line for Finnish (this is called the Finnishing Touch).
 But the balloons